jtchavisIII/CU-MSDSp/README.md

-# CU-MSDSp: Cornell Univeristy - Model Selection Depedendent Search
+# CU-MSDSp: Cornell Univeristy - Model Selection Depedendent Search in Parallel

 ### Overview
 Oftentimes, researchers must decide which parameterized model best fits the system they are observing.
 This type of model selection is a challenging problem, whose challenges are further compounded when inferring the associated parameters for each model.
 The Reversible Jump Markov Chain Monte Carlo (RJMCMC) method is a trans-dimensional Bayesian algorithm that can be used to simultaneously infer the joint distribution o both the model and model-parameter space.
 CU-MSDSp offers a generalized, parallel implementation of RJMCMC that provides researchers with an accessible, flexible, and objectively reliable approach to inference on the joint model and model parameter space.